 Beyond the collections, and from the beginning, the Society’s broad mission was to include a Calvert County roadside marker program.
 In 1956 only three historical markers had been placed by the State Roads Commission.
 Today, there are thirty located throughout Calvert County and the effort continues.

-Early on in the development of the Calvert County Historical Society a goal was to commission and publish a definitive History of Calvert County.
+Early on in the development of the Calvert County Historical Society a goal was to commission and publish a History of Calvert County.
 In April of 1959, Charles F. Stein presented his manuscript, ‘A History of Calvert County Maryland’, for review and acceptance.
 A second edition was published as a bicentennial project in 1976.

 The establishment of the Calvert Marine Museum and the placement of Drum Point Lighthouse were among the most involved of the Society’s undertakings.
 As early as 1966, the lighthouse was offered to the Society.
 At the time, it wasn’t feasible, but soon the idea of creating a museum depicting the marine and maritime aspects of life in Calvert County generated much interest.
 In 1970 the Board of County Commissioners were asked to grant permission for the Society to turn the Old Solomons Schoolhouse into a museum.
 The first curator of the museum was appointed in 1974 and through persistence, the Drum Point Lighthouse was finally moved to the museum grounds in 1975, where it sits today.